stormasm/spanish/log/mexdaily26.md

+### 2/6/26

+- te veré esta tarde después del trabajo - I will see you this evening after work.

 ### 1/31/2026

 - no estamos seguros de cuánto tiempo nos quedaremos aquí - we are not sure how long we are going to stay here.